H.R. 5271: Pakistan Freedom and Accountability Act

 Businesses owned or controlled by named officials

-Companies and other entities linked to listed officials could also be identified, which could expose them to follow-on sanctions pressure.
+Companies and other entities linked to identified officials could be listed in the report, which could expose them to follow-on Global Magnitsky sanctions and reputational pressure from U.S.-linked financial institutions.

-The administration would have to produce the report on deadline and decide whether to turn that list into actual sanctions.
+The administration has to produce the report on deadline, sustain the credible-evidence determination, and then decide whether to convert the list into actual sanctions.

-If the bill becomes law and names are published, bilateral ties could face new strain because Congress is explicitly linking Pakistan's recent political developments to possible sanctions.
+Pakistan is a longstanding U.S. partner.
+If the bill becomes law and names are published, bilateral relations could face new strain because Congress is explicitly linking Pakistan's recent political changes to possible sanctions.

 Share this story